Search

 Assistant Professor

-I became interested in evaluation and implementation at my first job out of college teaching middle schoolers in the Mississippi Delta.
-As a teacher, I wanted to know what programs would work for my students and my circumstances, not the average student in the average circumstances.
-Today, I address these questions by helping researchers identify causally valid program impacts while paying attention to variation in implementation, ensuring that average outcomes do not hide inequalities.
+I became interested in evaluation and implementation when teaching middle schoolers.
+As a teacher, I wanted to know what programs would work for my students and our circumstances, not the average student in the average circumstances.
+Today, I address these questions by helping researchers identify valid program impacts while paying attention to variation in implementation and outcomes.

 Interests